Water supply and sanitation in Malaysia: Water privatisation

-Water privatisation in Kuala Lumpur and Selangor.
+Kuala Lumpur and Selangor

 In the federal capital territory of Kuala Lumpur and the state of Selangor, which completely surrounds the capital territory, a 26-year BOT contract for a 1,120 megaliter per day water treatment plant was signed with Puncak Niaga Holdings in 1994 as part of the Selangor River Water Supply Scheme.
 The contract included a commitment to invest US$760m.
 The state government provided a revenue guarantee to make the project financially viable.
 In 2004 a 30-year concession was awarded without competitive bidding to Syarikat Bekalan Air Selangor Sdn Bhd (SYABAS), a subsidiary of Puncak Niaga Holdings.
 The concession foresaw investment commitments of US$2.5 billion.
 It was supported by fixed government payments, since tariffs were too low to make the concession financially viable.
 The concession contract was signed by the federal government as well as the state government of Selangor.
 Both contracts were listed as “distressed” in 2010 pending a request of cancellation, according to the World Bank’s Private Participation in Infrastructure database.
 According to the International Benchmarking Network for Water and Sanitation Utilities, the utility did not recover its operating costs in 2007.
 Its revenues were equivalent to US$0.45/m3 and its operating costs were US$0.55/m3.
 Syabas claims US$281 million in compensation because the government did not increase tariffs, as it was foreseen in the concession agreement.
 The government argues that the company has not met its performance targets and has not disclosed all the information it was obliged to disclose.
 The state of Selangor has offered to buy back all water concessions in the state.
 After lengthy discussions about the price and after intervention by the federal government, three of four concessions in the State of Selangor (Syabas as well as PNSB, both owned by Puncak Niaga Holdings, and the smaller state-owned ABASS) were bought back in September 2014 for a price of reportedly €1.9 billion.
 Services will now be provided by Syarikat Air Selangor, the new state company to treat and distribute most of Selangor’s water, while assets will be owned by the Water Asset Management Company (WAMCO).

-Sanitation.
+Sanitation

 Since investments in sewerage did not keep pace with investments in water supply, the responsibility for sewerage in much of peninsular Malaysia was transferred from local governments to Indah Water Konsortium (IWK) in 1994.
 IWK was a private company owned by Prime Utilities (70%) and Idris Hydraulic (30%).
 The contract was awarded by the federal government without competitive bidding.
 It covered the Indah Region (Kuala Lumpur, Penang, Labuan and Langkawi).
 In 2000 the concession was cancelled and the federal government took over the ownership of the company.